No, cordyceps won't turn you into a zombie à la The Last of Us

 Here are some of the most common questions about cordyceps supplements.

-Generally, the side effects are mild.
+Cordyceps is a non-toxic medicinal mushroom, and the side effects are mild in general.
 The most common side effects are related to indigestion.
-This include:
+This includes:

 To limit this, start with a small dose of just a few grams.
+In general, a safe dose is 3-4.5 grams per day, but my typical advice is to start low and go slow to avoid the side effects.
 Second, don’t ever exceed the recommended dose.
-Third, make sure you grab a high-quality supplement that’s free of fillers.
+Third, make sure you grab a high-quality supplement free of fillers.

-Also, since it may interplay with our immune system, do not take cordyceps supplements if you have an autoimmune disorder without talking to your healthcare provider.
+Also, since it may interplay with our immune system, do not take cordyceps supplements if you have an autoimmune disorder (eg. rheumatoid arthritis, systemic lupus, multiple sclerosis) without talking to your healthcare provider.

-beta-glucans are a type of polysaccharide (carbohydrate-type substance).
-They’re the substance in mushrooms that may support your immune health, gut health, and more.
+Beta-glucans are a type of polysaccharide (carbohydrate-type substance).
+The “fruiting bodies” of mushrooms have the highest percent of beneficial beta-glucans to support your immune health, gut health, and more.

-This is true across nearly all of the “medicinal mushrooms” like lion’s mane, reishi, and more.
+This is true across nearly all “medicinal mushrooms” like lion’s mane, reishi, and more.
 If you don’t see beta-glucans, it’s probably not as effective.

 The best time, generally, is to take cordyceps in the morning.
 This is for a few reasons:

-First, it’s commonly used to support your productivity, so it makes sense to take it at the start of your workday.
-It may also improve your energy levels, which may support your day and also makes it an interesting option to include in your pre-workout stack.
+First, it may support your productivity, so it makes sense to take it at the start of your workday.
+It may also improve your energy levels, which makes it an option to include in your pre-workout stack.

 Practically speaking, many people take cordyceps with their morning coffee.

 If it’s your first time, start with 1-2 grams.
-That’s because it can cause some indigestion if your stomach isn’t used to it.
-After you’ve gotten used to it, companies generally recommend a dose of 3-6 grams.
+It can cause some indigestion if your stomach isn’t used to it.
+After you’re used to it, companies recommend 3-6 grams.

-Mushrooms are pesky creatures that can often grow in an array of environments.
+Mushrooms are pesky creatures that grow in an array of environments.
 Cordyceps, in particular, is most abundant in Asia, particularly China.

-Mushroom supplements have a ton of clever marketing that doesn’t actually tell us anything about the product.
+Mushroom supplements have a ton of clever marketing that doesn’t mean anything about the product.
 One such term is “superfood.”
 What is a superfood?
 Who decides it?
 Is there a committee?
-Can I sign-up for it?
+Can I sign up for it?

-I don’t know the answers to any of these, but I personally wouldn’t categorize this as a superfood.
+I don’t know the answers, but I wouldn’t categorize this as a superfood.
 I’d keep that reserved for products like high-quality greens powders.

-“Full-spectrum” is also a confusing term you may see listed on some products.
-I think this refers to the full spectrum of beta-glucans, but most of the messaging on products isn’t clear.
-Just know that this term doesn’t mean much at all in this context.
+“Full-spectrum” is also a confusing term you may see on some products.
+I think this refers to the full spectrum of beta-glucans, but the messaging isn’t clear.
+Just know that this term doesn’t mean much in this context.

 Finally, “hot water extraction” is a tricky one.
 As the RealMushrooms team covers in this article on extraction, a combination of water and alcohol extraction (called dual extraction) may be necessary for some compounds.
 For cordyceps specifically, hot water extraction seems to be the most effective.

-In traditional Chinese medicine (TCM) and most of the research, they use hot water extraction for cordyceps.
+In traditional Chinese medicine (TCM) and most research, they use hot water extraction for cordyceps.
 Remember, though, this depends on the mushroom species.